Club: FC Nantes | Opening: 1984 | Capacity: 37,473 seats

 Stade de La Beaujoire got built to serve as a playing venue for the 1984 European Championships.
 It replaced the old Stade Marcel-Saupin and could initially hold over 50,000 spectators.

-Stade de La Beaujoire officially opened on the 8th of May 1984 with a friendly between FC Nantes and the Romanian national team.
+Stade de La Beaujoire officially opened on 8 May 1984 with a friendly between FC Nantes and the Romanian national team.

 During the Euro 1984 tournament, the stadium hosted two first round group matches.
 Its record attendance of 51,359 was set in the group match between France and Belgium.